Skip to main content

 Troubleshooting

 Refrigerator making noise or fan not working?
-How to repair a refrigerator fan
+What the sounds mean and when to call

-A loud hum, buzz, or grinding from your fridge usually traces to one of two fans.
-Here's how to tell the evaporator fan from the condenser fan, what each noise means, and when to call for a repair.
+A loud hum, buzz, or grinding from your fridge almost always traces to one of two fans.
+Here's how to tell which fan is the problem, what it means for cooling, and when to call a tech.

 Your fridge has two fans, and people mix them up constantly.

-The condenser fan sits underneath, at the bottom-back, next to the compressor.
+The condenser fan sits underneath at the bottom-back, next to the compressor.
 It blows air across the condenser coils to shed heat.
-When this one clogs or quits, the compressor runs hot and the whole system can shut down to protect itself.
+When it clogs or quits, the compressor runs hot and the whole system can shut down to protect itself.

 Knowing the layout turns a vague “my fridge is loud” into a real diagnosis.